In your home or ours,

 • Changes in appetite, unintentional weight loss

 Our team includes aides, nurses, social workers, bereavement specialists, chaplains, and volunteers all working alongside the patient and their family to address physical and emotional symptoms and provide spiritual support.
 The care team also provides education and training to families on administering medication and utilizing medical equipment.
 This ensures the patient

-receives the greatest benefit, increasing patient and family understanding of their diagnosis, care plan, and prognosis.
+and family receive the benefit of understanding their diagnosis, care plan, and prognosis.

 While only a physician can make the determination of whether a CHF patient meets the qualifications to be admitted to Hospice, if you are seeing any of the above signs and symptoms in patient with CHF or other end-stage cardiac conditions, it may be time to consider adding the support of hospice care.

 If you think Hospice Care would benefit you or a loved one, please contact us and we’ll walk you through your next steps.
 Call (845) 561-6111 or send a message below.